Letterbook/FEP/feps/fep-c390.md

 ### Proof verification

 The receiving server MUST check the authenticity of identity proof document by verifying its data integrity proof.
-If the server can't verify the proof, or if the value of `verificationMethod` property of the data integrity proof doesn't match the value of `id` property of the identity proof, or if the value of `alsoKnownAs` property of the identity proof doesn't match the actor ID, the identity proof MUST be discarded.
+If the server can't verify the proof, or if the value of `verificationMethod` property of the data integrity proof doesn't match the value of `subject` property of the identity proof, or if the value of `alsoKnownAs` property of the identity proof doesn't match the actor ID, the identity proof MUST be discarded.

 Verification process MUST follow the *Data Integrity* specification, section [4.2 Verify Proof](https://w3c.github.io/vc-data-integrity/#verify-proof).

-The receiving server SHOULD treat identities denoted by `id` and `alsoKnownAs` properties of identity proof as belonging to the same entity.
+The receiving server SHOULD treat identities denoted by `subject` and `alsoKnownAs` properties of identity proof as belonging to the same entity.

 ## References